mauriciopinto/Maze-Generator/README.md

 - The graph has no loops, which means that there is only exactly one way to traverse from any point `A` to any point `B` without repeating vertices.
 This is also true because we don't stop removing edges until there are none available.
 The existence of a loop would mean that there is at least one edge that still be removed without making the graph bipartite.

 ### Selecting edges from vertices with highest degree
 I wrote this algorithm because I noticed that my [first algorithm](#selecting-random-edges) was generating mazes with some tiles having connections to their four adjacent vertices (right, down, left and up).
 I wanted to avoid this because it seemed to me that it made mazes easier to solve.
-As a solution to this, I came up with the following solution:
+As a solution to this, I came up with the following procedure:

 - Calculate the degree of each vertex

 - Make a list of each degree (1, 2, 3 and 4) and add the vertices with degree `X` to list `X`.
 This lists contain copies of each vertex.

 - Assign a value of highest degree.
-This will always be `4`` since at least one vertex will be connected to all four adjacent vertices.
+This will always be `4` since at least one vertex will be connected to all four adjacent vertices.

 - While there are vertices with available edges:
 	- Pick a random vertex from the list of highest degree